Curry Udon (カレーうどん)

 - Vegetable paste - The foundation of all good Japanese curry starts by sauteing garlic, ginger, and onions until they're caramelized.
 This is a time-consuming process, even with my baking soda hack.
 To speed this up even further, I've grated the aromatics along with some carrots.
 Together with a little baking soda to raise the pH, this slurry brings the caramelization time down to a few minutes, and the resulting vegetable paste forms the base for the curry.

-- Curry Powder – Japanese curry powder has a unique blend of spices, including star anise and Japanese citrus, that are not added to other types of curry powder.
+- Curry Powder - Japanese curry powder has a unique blend of spices, including star anise and Japanese citrus, that are not added to other types of curry powder.
 This recipe will still work with curry powder from other countries, but if you want to make it taste like Japanese curry, finding a Japanese curry powder is key.
-I used S&B brand for mine.
+I also have a recipe for blending your own curry powder.

 - Dashi - Dashi is the Japanese word for soup stock, and it most commonly refers to a traditional Japanese soup stock made from konbu and katsuobushi.
 Dashi is the base for most traditional Japanese soups, including miso soup, udon, and soba.
 You can read more about it in my post on how to make dashi.
 If you can't find it, you can substitute another kind of soup stock such as vegetable or chicken stock, but keep in mind that it's not going to taste quite the same.